General Library Policies

 Any library user who is disruptive will be informed by a library staff member that the behavior is inappropriate.
 If the behavior continues, the individual will be asked to leave the library.
 If the individual refuses to leave, campus police will be called.
 Disruptive behavior on the part of a library user may result in further disciplinary action.

-- Children are not allowed to run throughout the library.
+- Children are not allowed to run throughout the facility or to repeatedly climb up/down the steps between floor levels while in the library.

 Electronic Books (eBooks)

 The Learning Resources Center provides access to more than 300,000 eBooks, encompasses all academic disciplines through purchases as well as through its membership in the Parternship Among South Carolina Academic Libraries (PASCAL) library cooperative.

 The Library’s eBooks are available to students, faculty, and staff twenty hours, seven days a week, both on-campus and off-campus, from any computer, laptop, iPad, or tablet with internet capability.
 You may access the library’s eBook Collections by clicking here or from the library’s main webpage.

 Never worry about overdue fines and fees because eBooks checks itself in after a period of time.
 You are advised to refer to each individual collection for guidelines.

 The Benedict College photo identification card (ID) serves also as the official Library Card for students, faculty and staff at the College.
 A valid Benedict College photo ID is required to use and access library services and resources from the information service desk, the Mobile Multimedia Center, and the Archives Center.
 This includes, but is not limited to, checking out books and media resources, making facility reservations for the use of student study rooms and the media facility, and for requesting and picking up PASCAL Delivers as well as interlibrary loan materials.

 - Students are required to have a valid Benedict College photo ID card to check out library materials.